IPhone X: Wireless charging

-iPhone X also supports Qi-standard wireless charging.
-In tests conducted by MacRumors, the iPhone X's charging speeds varies significantly depending on what types of cables, powerbanks, adapters, or wireless chargers are used.
+The iPhone X also supports the Qi standard of wireless charging.
+In tests conducted by MacRumors, the iPhone X's charging speeds vary significantly depending on what types of cables, powerbanks, adapters, or wireless chargers are used.

 Software

 Due to its different screen layout, iOS developers are required to update their apps to make full use of the additional screen real estate.
 Such changes include rounded corners, the sensor "notch" at the top of the screen, and an indicator area at the bottom for accessing the home screen.
 Apple published a "Human Interface Guidelines" document to explain areas of focus, and discouraged developers from attempting to mask or call special attention to any of the new changes.
-Additionally, text within the app needs to be configured to properly reference Face ID rather than Touch ID where the authentication technology is used on iPhone X. In anticipation of the release of the phone, most major apps were quickly updated to support the new changes brought by iPhone X, though the required changes did cause delayed app updates for some major apps.
+Additionally, text within the app needs to be configured to properly reference Face ID rather than Touch ID where the authentication technology is used on the iPhone X. In anticipation of the release of the phone, most major apps were quickly updated to support the new changes brought by the iPhone X, though the required changes did cause delayed app updates for some major apps.

 The traditional home button, found on all previous devices in the iPhone lineup, has been removed entirely, replaced by touch-based gestures.
 To wake up the device, users can tap the display or use the side button; to access the home screen, users must swipe up from the bottom of the display; and to access the multitasking window, users must swipe up similarly to the method of accessing the home screen, but stop while the finger is in the middle of the screen, causing an app carousel to appear.

 The iPhone X shipped with iOS 11, and supports iOS 12, iOS 13, iOS 14, iOS 15, and iOS 16.
-The iPhone X does not support iOS 17 and higher, purportedly due to hardware limitations; however, this statement has drawn criticism, as the seventh-generation iPad, featuring near-identical hardware specifications, supports up to iOS 18. iOS 17 was made publicly available on September 18, 2023, and the iPhone X was released in November 2017, ultimately receiving updates for about 6 years; the 7th-generation iPad was released in September 2019 and can be said to contain older hardware.
-It is therefore possible that the decision for the iPhone X to not receive updates past iOS 16 was instead an artificial limitation, likely imposed due to the availability of newer iPhone models.
+The iPhone X does not support iOS 17 and higher, purportedly due to hardware limitations.